zhiyiYo/PyQt-Fluent-Widgets/docs/source/navigation.md

 * `routeKey`: A unique name for the `widget` to be added.
 You can consider the sub interface in the `QStackWidget` as a web page, and the `routeKey` is the url of the web page.
 When you switch between sub interfaces, `NavigationPanel` will add a `routeKey` to the navigation history.
 When you click the return button, the `routeKey` at the top of the navigation history will pop up.
 If there are other `routeKeys` in the history at this time, PyQt-Fluent-Widgets will switch to the corresponding sub interface corresponding to current top `routeKey`.
 Otherwise, it will switch to the sub interface corresponding to `defaultRouteKey`, so you should call `NavigationInterface.setDefaultRouteKey()` before running app.
 * `widget`: The widget to be added to panel.
 * `onClick`: Slot function connected to the widget's `clicked` signal.
-If you want to switch sub interfaces when clicking `widget`t, it is recommended to write this slot function as `lambda: self.stackWidget.setCurrentWidget(self.xxxInterface) `.
+If you want to switch sub interfaces when clicking `widget`, it is recommended to write this slot function as `lambda: self.stackWidget.setCurrentWidget(self.xxxInterface) `.
 * `position`: Where to add the `widget` to the panel.
 The following values are available:
   * `NavigationItemPostion.TOP`: add `widget` to the top layout of panel.
   * `NavigationItemPostion.SCROLL`: add `widget` to the scroll layout of panel.
-You can scroll the widgets in scroll layout When there are too many menu items.
+You can scroll the widgets in scroll layout when there are too many menu items.
   * `NavigationItemPostion.BOTTOM`: add `widget` to the bottom layout of panel.

 ### Display mode